 Elmhurst 205 employees, for technology information and tips visit the Technology intranet site!
 (Click here to access the staff intranet)

-Classroom Technology.
-The Technology department collaborates with the Curriculum and Instruction department and other District stakeholders ...more
+The Technology department collaborates with the Curriculum and Instruction department and other District stakeholders to identify priorities for new classroom technology.
+The District 205 Mobile ...more

 2012-2015 Technology Integration Plan